michaelScopic/dotfiles/README.md

 ## Disclamer

-I'm somewhat experienced in Bash/Shell scripting, but I am still learning how to do stuff, so my code probably won't be the cleanest or most efficient.
+I'm *kinda* experienced in Bash/Shell scripting, but I'm still learning and getting the hang of stuff, so my code probably won't be the sexiest or most efficient.

 ## Features